FCNL's lobbyists and executives can give interviews for comment or background on a range of peace, justice, and

 Legislative Representative, Sustainable Energy and Environment

-Emily Wirzba lobbies to achieve bipartisan recognition of climate change in Congress.
+Emily Wirzba leads FCNL’s lobbying work to achieve bipartisan recognition of climate change and action in Congress.
 Emily meets with members of Congress and their staff to promote FCNL's environmental priorities.
 She also works closely with FCNL's network across the country to organize constituents to lobby, write, and advocate for bipartisan environmental action in Congress.
 She currently serves as co-chair of the Washington Interreligious Staff Community's Energy and Ecology Working Group.

 Hannah Graf Evans

 Hannah Graf Evans lobbies for compassionate immigration policies.
 Our immigration system should empower immigrants and the American communities to which they belong, lift up the voices of border communities, and ensure adequate protections for refugees, asylum-seekers and victims of trafficking.
 Hannah co-chairs the steering committee of the Interfaith Immigration Coalition, made up of over 45 faith-based organizations.

 Jim Cason is responsible for directing the full range of FCNL’s strategic advocacy work.
 In this capacity, he works with program staff to develop long term change strategies that accomplish our particular legislative goals.

 José Santos Woss

-José Woss is the Legislative Associate for Domestic Policy.
+José Woss is the Legislative Manager for Criminal Justice and Election Integrity.
 He leads FCNL’s work on criminal justice reform, campaign finance reform (election integrity), and police militarization.
 He co-Chairs the Interfaith Criminal Justice Coalition, an alliance of approximately 50 national faith groups advocating to end mass incarceration.

 Legislative Secretary for Peacebuilding Policy

 Theo Sitther directs the peacebuilding program at FCNL and oversees the work of the peacebuilding team.
 Theo lobbies to change and reform militarized counterterrorism policies with a particular focus on military assistance.

 Legislative Representative for Human Rights and Civil Liberties

 Yasmine directs FCNL’s work on a number of human rights and civil liberties issues, including lobbying for increased resettlement of Syrian refugees, more transparency and oversight of the U.S. lethal drones program, calling for the closure of Guantanamo, and for the repeal of the 2001 AUMF, among other issues.